To identify website visitors, CDP uses the following steps:

 ---|---|---|---|

-After you pass your visitor’s identification to enable CDP tie them to existing contacts, you can review the events that CDP tracks.
+After you pass your visitor’s identification, you can enable CDP to tie the identification to the existing contacts.
+You can review the events that CDP tracks.
 For more information, see List of tracked events.